 at whatever doom hovers in the background

-while grass and trees and the somnolent river
+while grass and buildings and the somnolent river

 who know they are allowed to last for ever